isomerpages/nlb-biblioasia/_apr-2010/Green Matters: The Environment and Sustainability Collection at the Lee Kong Chian Reference Library.md

 #### **Global Race for Clean Resources**

 *“Because our economic future depends on our leadership<br> in the industries of the future, we are investing in basic applied<br> research...
-We know the nation that leads in clean energy<br> will be the nation that leads the world.”*<br> *United States President Barack Obama’s speech3 on the economy<br> and job creation ideas on 8 December 2009*.
+We know the nation that leads in clean energy<br> will be the nation that leads the world.”*<br> *United States President Barack Obama’s speech3 on the economy<br> and job creation ideas on 8 December 2009.

+The benefits of producing clean and sustainable power from renewable energy sources have received growing attention worldwide, including in Singapore.
+The International Energy Agency (IEA) reports4 that nations must invest US$37 trillion in energy technologies by 2030 to avoid climate catastrophe and meet energy needs.
+Asia’s rising “clean technology tigers”5 – China, Japan and South Korea – are poised to win the clean energy race with their hefty investment in clean energy infrastructure and technology.

+Since identifying clean technology as a strategic part of a sustainable economy, the Singapore government has committed $700 million6 for R&D and manpower training to grow the sector.
+Clean technology or “clean-tech” is applied in a broad range of industries, including energy, water, manufacturing, advanced materials and transportation.
+Examples of clean-tech are solar and wind energy, water filtration and electric vehicles.

+To support the information needs of this rapidly emerging field, the library has built a collection of key publications on market trends, investment, technological and economic aspects of renewable energy.
+Recent titles include: Global energy transformation: Four necessary steps to make clean energy the next success story (Larson, 2009), Clean money: Picking winners in the green tech boom (Rubino, 2009) and The clean tech revolution: Discover the top trends, technologies, and companies to watch (Pernick & Wilder, 2008).